exercism/clojure/exercises/concept/coordinate-transformation/.docs/hints.md

 ## General

 - For each task, each function should return a function closure, using the supplied arguments.
+See the section of the Clojure docs on [function closures][closures] for reference.

 ## 1. Translate the coordinates